illettante/tracker3/README.md

 ---

-I love the portability of jarred apps, and the prevalence of java on enterprise machines makes them a fun way to play with toys even on
+I love the portability of jarred apps, and the prevalence of java on enterprise machines makes them a fun way to play with toys even on a work laptop with a draconian app whitelisty policy.

 Now includes:
 * yellow outline to highlight focused gadget